azhuge233/SteamDB-FreeGames-dotnet/README.md

    }
    ```

 Then fill your Telegram Bot token, your account's Chat ID and your 2captcha API key.

 3. Add a "[]"(empty bracket, as a empty list in json format) in record.json file, otherwise the program will throw a null object error.
+4. Download chromedirver.exe file in the repo, and place it in your PATH directory.

 Tested on Windows Server 2016, macOS Catalina 10.15.6.